Why do West Australians building a new home need an Independent Practical Completion Inspection?

 The goal of the PCI conducted between you, your builder’s representative and Houspect, is to conduct a review of the key construction elements of the build along with the final finishes that have been achieved.
 For many home owners, considerable satisfaction can be obtained through having an independent building inspector acting as their advocate, to ensure that the construction has in fact reached a stage where handover is imminent, subject to the resolution of any issues identified during the PCI inspection.

-Building a new home is a complicated process and a PCI inspection is crucial to ensure that all work has been completed to an acceptable standard before you accept completion.
+Building a new home is a complicated process and a PCI or new home inspection in Perth and Western Australia is crucial to ensure that all work has been completed to an acceptable standard before you accept completion.

 About your Houspect Building Inspector